jeffjen/adventure-time-devops/_posts/2016-04-23-beyond-virtual-machine.md

 for a tour.

 ## The Problem

-Still with using Virtual Machine the biggest pain point is the amount of resource spent when dealing with many boxes at once.
-This problem occurs often when you work as a DevOps where mapping your test environment to match staging/production environment is necessary.
+Still with Virtual Machine the biggest pain point is the amount of resource and time spent when dealing with many boxes at once.
+This problem occurs often when working as a DevOps where mapping test environment to match staging/production environment is necessary.
 You could purchase VMWare solutions or build your own OpenStack infrastructure, but really is this necessary?

 ## The Answer
 The answer is [Docker](https://www.docker.com/).

 <!--more-->